“Obstacles are those frightful things you see when you take your eyes off your goal.” — Henry Ford

 To improve your personal effectiveness at work, you need to know whether you are on track.

-In The First 90 Days: Critical Success Strategies for New Leaders at All Levels, Michael Watkins writes about questions you can use to determine whether you’re building momentum or losing your balance.
+In The First 90 Days: Critical Success Strategies for New Leaders at All Levels, Michael Watkins shares the questions you can use to determine whether you are building momentum or losing your balance.

-Here are my key take aways:
+Here are my key takeaways:

 - Know the common traps.
 The big traps include using the wrong strategies, failing to adapt to your new situation, and failing to build an effective support network.
 Using the questions above can help make sure you cover your bases.